stefuiii/tp/docs/UserGuide.md

 1. See all contacts: `list`
 2. Add a new contact: `add n/John Doe p/98765432 e/johnd@example.com a/123 John Street, #01-01`
 3. Search for a contact: `find John`
-4. Delete a contact: (First, note the phone number of a contact you want to remove): `delete 98765432`
+4. Delete a contact: (First, note the phone number of a contact you want to remove): `delete John Doe`
 5. Get help: `help`

 **Step 6: Learn more commands**